 Self-directed IRAs are commonly offered by specialized custodians like Alto.
 These IRAs enable investors to invest in a wider spectrum of Investments and alternative Investments.
 To find out more about self-directed IRA investing, check out this article.

 A solo 401(k) is a retirement plan offered to employers who do not have any full-time employees other than the business owner and/or their spouse.

 The Alto platform

-The Alto platform enables investors to create, open, fund, and execute Investments using a self-directed IRA on an tech-forward and easy-to-use platform.
+The Alto platform enables investors to create, open, fund, and execute Investments using a self-directed IRA on a tech-forward and easy-to-use platform.
 On AltoIRA.com, investors are able to create a traditional, Roth, or SEP IRA that is custodied by Alto.
-From there, users can invest through one of Alto’s platform partners, bring their own deal to the platform, or connect Alto to another platform to facilitate an Investment.
+From there, users can invest through one of Alto’s platform partners.
 By connecting investors to our platform partners, investors are able to seek alpha and diversify their portfolio using tax-advantaged retirement dollars.

 A traditional IRA is an Individual Retirement Account that allows investors to contribute pre-tax income that can be invested and will grow tax-deferred over the life of the account until distributions are taken.

 Traditional Investments are often categorized as stocks, bonds, cash, and single family residences.

 Unrelated Business Income Tax is the taxes paid by exempt individuals and organizations.